Tina Turner: Personal life and death

-Relationships and marriages

-Early relationships
+Family and relationships

 While still in Brownsville, Turner fell in love for the first time with Harry Taylor.
 They met at a high school basketball game.
 Taylor initially attended a different school, but he relocated to be near her.
 In 1986, she told Rolling Stone: "Harry was real popular and had tons of girlfriends, but eventually I got him, and we went steady for a year."
-Their relationship ended after she discovered that Taylor had married another girl who was expecting his child.
+Their relationship ended after she discovered that Taylor had married another woman who was expecting his child.

-After moving to St. Louis, Turner and her sister Alline became acquainted with Ike Turner's Kings of Rhythm.
-Alline was dating the band's drummer Eugene Washington and Tina began dating the saxophonist Raymond Hill.
-After Tina became pregnant during her senior year of high school, she moved in with Hill, who lived with Ike Turner.
-She recalled, "I didn't love him as much as I'd loved Harry.
+After moving to St. Louis, Turner and her sister Alline met Ike Turner and his Kings of Rhythm in 1956.
+Alline soon began dating the band's drummer, Eugene "Gene" Washington, and Turner later dated the band's saxophonist, Raymond Hill.
+Midway through her senior year of high school, Turner learned she was pregnant by Raymond Hill and moved into Ike Turner's home, where Hill lived along with other members of the Kings of Rhythm.
+She later recalled, "I didn't love him as much as I'd loved Harry.
 But he was good-looking.
-I thought, 'My baby's going to be beautiful.
-Their relationship ended when Hill left the band after he broke his ankle during a wrestling match with Kings of Rhythm singer Carlson Oliver.
-Hill returned to his hometown of Clarksdale before their son Craig was born in August 1958, leaving Turner to become a single parent.
+I thought, 'My baby's going to be beautiful.'"
+Their relationship ended after Hill left the band, following a broken ankle sustained during a wrestling match with Kings of Rhythm vocalist Carlson Oliver.
+He returned to his hometown of Clarksdale before their son, Craig, was born in August 1958, leaving Turner to raise Craig as a single parent.